1903–04 Aston Villa F.C. season

-The 1903–04 Football League season was Aston Villa's 16th season in the First Division, the top flight of English football at the time.
+The 1903–04 English football season was Aston Villa's 16th season in the Football League competing in the First Division, (Note: Up until 1992, the top division of English football was the Football League First Division.
+The Premier League took over from the First Division as the top tier of the English football league system upon its formation in 1992.
+The First Division then became the second tier of English football, the Second Division became the third tier and so on.
+The First Division is now known as the Football League Championship, while the Second Division is now known as Football League One.) the top flight of English football at the time.
 The season fell in what was to be called Villa's golden era.
-In locally organised competition, Villa beat Small Heath in the first round of the Birmingham Senior Cup.
-Small Heath had been promoted from the Second Division the previous season.
-Both matches of the Second City derby ended in draws, 2-2, and 1-1.
+During the season Howard Spencer was captain of the club.

 Freddie Miles (269) made his Villa debut in a 7–3 win at Nottingham Forest on 19 December 1903.
 During his first season at Villa he developed a good understanding with Howard Spencer.
-Other debuts were Jack Windmill, Albert Hall, Mart Watkins and Billy Matthews.

-During the season Howard Spencer was captain of the club.
 Arthur Lockett, such a key figure in the Stoke side the previous season, signed for Villa.
 Jack Windmill signed from Halesowen Town making his debut on 7 November 1903 in a 3–1 home win against Newcastle United.
 Bert Hall scored six goals in his nine league outings in the 1903–04 season.
 He was noted as being a hard working outside left player who teamed up well with Joe Bache.
+Other debuts were Albert Hall, Mart Watkins and Billy Matthews.

-Fortress Villa Park
+In locally organised competition, Villa beat Small Heath in the first round of the Birmingham Senior Cup.
+Small Heath had been promoted from the Second Division the previous season.
+Both matches of the Second City derby ended in draws, 2-2, and 1-1.

 Aston Villa had ended the previous season with nine consecutive home wins.
 Villa faced West Brom in the first home game of the season.